victordolado/OLAP-cubes/README.md

 * **The average of each trip distance**
 * **The average of each trip price**

-Then, these transformations are ingested in MongoDB in the OLAPCubes collection.
+Then, these transformations are ingested in MongoDB in the OLAPCubes collection of the local database.

 <img src="/src/main/docImages/mongoDBOLAP.png" alt="mongoDBOLAP" style="zoom: 80%;" />